-Despite all that, the basic impression one gets from the documents is that Kissinger did not really believe that nuclear superiority in any meaningful sense of the term was in the cards-certainly not for the United States and probably not for the USSR either.
-In all likelihood, both sides would do whatever was necessary to prevent the other side from developing a first-strike capability.
-But there were no guarantees in this regard, and, if the balance really did come under threat, it would be because the U.S. side, for domestic political reasons, would not make the necessary effort even if the USSR acquired a meaningful strategic edge.
-That, in fact, was one of Kissinger's main justifications for SALT in his final years in office.
-He told his closest advisers in 1974, "we should say that without SALT, both sides will race.
-What I really believe is that they will race and we will stop."74 He often seemed apprehensive that domestic political constraints would prevent the United States from taking necessary measures and would leave the country in deep trouble a few years down the road.
-Increasingly accurate Soviet ICBMs, he said in 1969, were a "real nightmare worry."
-In 1974, he said that if Soviet leaders put "most of their MIRVs into ICBMs," this "would give them a first strike counterforce capability."75 But just as often he made the point that concerns of this sort were overblown.
-The United States, he said, was talking itself into a "psychosis" over these issues.
-76 He viewed as "crazy" the very idea that the Soviet Union would ever launch a first strike against U.S.
+But despite all that the basic impression you get from the documents is that Kissinger did not really believe that nuclear superiority in any meaningful sense of the term was in the cards-certainly not for America and probably not for the USSR either.
+In all likelihood, both sides would do whatever was necessary to prevent the other side from developing a first strike capability.
+But there were no guarantees in that area, and if there was a real threat to the balance it would be because the U.S. side, for domestic political reasons, would not make the necessary effort, and the USSR would acquire a meaningful strategic edge.
+That, in fact, was one of his main justifications for SALT in his last years in office.
+"We should say that without SALT," he told his closest advisors in 1974, "both sides will race.
+What I really believe is that they will race and we will stop."
+And he often seemed to take the view that because of those domestic political constraints the necessary measures would not be taken and America as a result would be in deep trouble a few years down the road.
+Increasingly accurate Soviet ICBMs, he said in 1969, were a "real nightmare worry"; in 1974 he said that if the Soviets put "most of their MIRVs into ICBMs," this "would give them a first strike counterforce capability."
+But just as often he made the point that concerns of that sort were overblown.
+America, he said, was